 Adding to the complexity, Bryan added: "The matter had a large cross border component involving a restructure of New York law governed bonds issued by ASX listed Emeco Holdings and held via the Depository Trust Company."

 Emeco Chief Legal, Risk & Business Transformation Officer, Thao Pham praised Baker McKenzie by stating: "We acknowledge that we have always placed high demands on the Baker McKenzie team over the years and they have always stepped up to meet our needs.
 However, this transaction involved numerous complex matters and countless complications which always needed to be dealt with in a very condensed timeframe.
 The transaction truly commanded a remarkable effort from Baker McKenzie and we cannot fault their commitment to Emeco."

-The work involved both Baker McKenzie lawyers in Sydney, New York, Chicago, Singapore, London, Santiago and Houston across various practice groups in assisting Bryan, including David Holland, Maria O'Brien, David Walter, Teresa Ientile, Heather Sandell, Peter Debney, Bernice Ng, Rebekah Lam, Jeanie Chang, Justin Wong and Emily Hunter in Sydney, Adam Farlow, Debra Dandeneau, Kyle Pilkington, Charles Farnsworth and Heather Byrne on the US Securities aspects and David Heroy, Erin Broderick and Mark Young on the Chapter 15.
+The work involved both Baker McKenzie lawyers in Sydney, New York, Chicago, Singapore, London, Santiago and Houston across various practice groups in assisting Bryan, including David Holland, Maria O'Brien, David Walter, Teresa Ientile, Heather Sandell, Peter Debney, Bernice Ng, Rebekah Lam, Jeanie Chang at Baker McKenzie [in Hong Kong, Justin Wong and Emily Hunter in Sydney, Adam Farlow, Debra Dandeneau, Kyle Pilkington, Charles Farnsworth and Heather Byrne on the US Securities aspects and David Heroy, Erin Broderick and Mark Young on the Chapter 15.